Jump to content

 13:00 - 13:05 Welcome remarks by Julian Parodi, Policy Specialist, EPICO KlimaInnovation

-13:05 - 13:15 Keynote Speech: "The importance of a more European industrial policy and the potential of the Clean Industrial Deal"
+13:05 - 13:15 Keynote Speech: "The imperative of a more European Industrial Strategy: Why the Clean Industrial Deal needs to Deliver"

 • Brigitte van ben Berg, MEP